r4hul77/RowDetr-v2/ReadMe.md

 ## Citation

-If you use RowDetr-v2 in your research, please cite:
+If you use RowDetr or the dataset in your research, please cite:

 ```bibtex
 @article{CHEPPALLY2025101494,